jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Start marketing and new playtest after
 - Write code that looks for desyncs and reports them but doesn't try to correct them
 - Fix insufficient mana
-- Fix input for movement
-    - right click to move
-    - left click to move if not casting
 - If they didn't accept cookies, allow them to reaccept in options
 ---
 - Start marketing